Stream Health Evaluation Program

 Since 2006, FMR has coordinated the successful Stream Health Evaluation Program (SHEP) in the Rice Creek Watershed District.

 Why bugs?
-In general, benthic macroinvertebrates (benthic: bottom dwelling [living below the water surface on the substrate]; macro: visible to the naked eye; invertebrate: animal lacking a backbone) are a collection of insects and crustaceans such as stoneflies, midges, snails, and crayfish.
-Interestingly enough, these organisms are commonly monitored to help us evaluate the water quality of our surface waters.
-Simply stated, they serve as tiny, living water quality indicators.
+In general, benthic macroinvertebrates (benthic: bottom-dwelling [living below the water surface on the substrate]; macro: visible to the naked eye; invertebrate: animal lacking a backbone) are a collection of insects and crustaceans such as stoneflies, midges, snails and crayfish.
+These organisms are commonly monitored to help us evaluate the water quality of our surface waters.
+Simply stated, they serve as tiny, living water-quality indicators.

 Macroinvertebrates serve as good indicators of overall stream health for several reasons:

 - They are relatively common and easy to collect.

 - They occupy several trophic levels within a lake or stream.

 - Some of them have long life cycles of a year or more and are exposed to environmental changes throughout their lifespan.

 - They cannot move to avoid poor water-quality conditions and are therefore susceptible to pollution over longer periods of time.

 In a nutshell, different macroinvertebrates have different reactions to pollution.
 Some are very tolerant and can live in any water conditions, but others are very sensitive and can only survive in good water quality conditions.
 As a result, the presence or absence of macroinvertebrates can effectively illustrate the conditions of our local streams, rivers and lakes.

 Each season, 30 volunteers from across the watershed and surrounding communities monitor nine sites along Hardwood Creek, Clearwater Creek, Rice Creek and Locke Lake.
 Volunteers form three teams led by team leaders.